 It’s tough in California.
-People are generally uncomfortable about getting acquainted with their neighbors or maybe they’re just too shy to speak.
-Here’s your chance to break through that glass wall.
+People don’t know their neighbors and they don’t acknowledge strangers, so here’s your chance to break through that glass wall.

 Would you like to get acquainted with even more nonbelievers?
 Be the greeter at the monthly SacFAN/AOF meeting.
 You’ll have adhesive name badges and a marker, and as people come through the door, you’ll have a legitimate reason to say, “Hi, I’m _______.
 What’s your name?”
 Then you write the person’s name on the tag.
 Soon, you know more people and more people know you.
 Those name tags are a very welcome memory aid to a lot of people.
 Haven’t you ever struggled to remember somebody’s name?

 Fred Rogers—yes, THE Mr. Rogers—said it’s important when people arrive and it’s important when people leave.
 That’s why well mannered people strive to greet arrivals, and later give them a warm send-off.
-You’ve done this before, so you already know how good it feels to help people feel good.
-You’ve known this since you were a kid, and here’s an opportunity to practice and maybe even teach somebody how to do it.
+You know how good it feels to help people feel good, so here’s an opportunity to practice and maybe even teach somebody how to do it.
 Are you in?
 Yes?
-Then tell Susan (the one who introduces the speakers) that you’d like to help welcome people as they arrive for the meeting.
+Then tell Susan (the one who introduces the speakers at the monthly AOF/SacFAN meeting) that you’d like to help welcome people.

-The Reason Center’s expenses (rent, electricity, maintenance, security, insurance) aren’t especially heartwarming, but they’re the infrastructure that helps SacFAN, AOF, Sunday Assembly Sacramento, and others thrive.
+The Reason Center’s expenses (rent, electricity, maintenance, security, insurance) are the infrastructure that helps SacFAN, AOF, Sunday Assembly Sacramento, and others thrive.

 The Reason Center is the ONLY venue in the region dedicated to freethought, agnosticism, non-theism, non-belief, rationality, skepticism, atheism, Humanism, and other flavors of non-religiosity.
 It’s open for you and any friends you’d like to bring, so to continue the Reason Center’s tradition of success, donate as generously as you can.
 All donations are very much appreciated.
 The Reason Center is a 501(c)(3) nonprofit, so all donations are tax-deductible to the full extent allowed by IRS regulations.
 Visit: